 Resident artists are chosen through a jury process which evaluates artistic merit, and proven studio/material competency as represented by the artist’s portfolio, resume and letter of intent.
 Incomplete applications will not be considered.
 Selected artists are contacted individually to confirm dates and additional details.

 Throwing wheels, slab roller, plaster wheel, pugmill, spray booth for glazing, gas kiln 150 L, electric kilns 20 L, 60 L, 250 L etc.

 – white stoneware clay – 9.80 € (10 kg bag)

 – semiporcelain – 14.50 € (10 kg bag)

 – electrical kiln 250 L – 220 €

 – gas kiln 150 L – 200 €

 Currently ARS Ceramics Centre is not providing accommodation.
-We will help you find reasonably priced housing once you’re planning your stay with us.
+We may recommend reasonably priced housing options once you’re planning your stay with us.

-ARS Ceramics Centre is located at the former ARS Art Factory, the biggest centre for creating and producing art in Estonia, hosting more than 90 artists, designers and creative companies.
+ARS Ceramics Centre is located at the former ARS Art Factory a centre for creating and producing art in Estonia, hosting more than 100 artists, designers and creative companies.
 More information at: //arsimaja.ee